How to Split Party Expenses (Bachelor, Housewarmings, Graduations)

 • Decorations and banners

-The graduate may contribute or be fully covered, depending on family traditions.
+The graduate may contribute or be fully covered, depending on family expectations.
+This should be clarified early to avoid mixed signals.

 🎂 Birthday Parties

-Birthday costs depend on who hosts the event.
+Birthday expenses depend on who hosts the event.

 • Venue and entertainment